 Wearing A Lapel Pin To A Wedding

-If the newlyweds are more staid, you should opt for a quiet lapel pin.
+If the newlyweds are somewhat staid, you should opt for a quiet lapel pin.
 On the other hand, if they’re party animals, something bold and fun would be totally appropriate.

 Lapel Pins With Casual Styles

-When wearing a lapel pin casually, you have a lot of leeway in terms of style, color, and other aesthetic details.
+When wearing a lapel pin casually, you have a lot of leeway in terms of style, colour, and other aesthetic details.
 In these cases, it’s best to defer to your personal taste.

-Putting a lapel pin in your sport coat is a great way to give some pizzazz to your look and set yourself apart from the pack.
-Note that many sport coats are ornately designed as it is, so you’ll want to take particular care to ensure that your pin coordinates with it from a color perspective.
+Putting a lapel pin in your sport coat, for example, is a great way to give some pizzazz to your look and set yourself apart from the pack.
+Note that many sport coats are ornately designed as it is, so you’ll want to take particular care to ensure that your pin coordinates with it from a colour perspective.

 Different Types Of Lapel Pins

 Naturally, there’s more than one style of lapel pin.
-Best practice is to try as many styles as you can and, over time, learn what your preferences are.
+The best practice is to try as many styles as you can and, over time, learn what your preferences are.